Content warning, highlight the hidden text between the lines:

 "Oh," replied Alicia after a beat.

 "But I'll be cheering for you!" offered the celebrity as consolation.
-The call dropped, and Alicia sat in the car alone.
+The call dropped, and Alicia was alone.

 * * * * *

 "Tapes, TV, VCR," Allen said while pointing to each item.
 "You know what they look like.
-I don't know why I bothered pointing them out.
+I don't know why I'm pointing them out.
 I trust you can find a chair on your own," he remarked, gesturing around the densely packed ten-by-ten-foot office.
 "Just so you know, the door locks when it's closed.
-I've got the key, so come get me if you need to get back in"
+I've got the key, so come knock on my door if you need to get back in."

 "Can I just hold onto it and give it back when I leave?
 I don't want to bother you," said Alicia, attempting a bit of self-serving generosity.

-The rebuke was immediate, "No, I'm not letting you just 'hold onto' the key.
+The rebuke was immediate, "No. I told you, I'm not letting you just 'hold onto' the key.
 Do I look stupid?"
 Not when you're off-camera.
-"You and your tiny bladder can knock, and I'll let you back in," repeated Allen.
+"You and your tiny bladder can knock, and I'll let you back in," Allen repeated.

-"You can also leave it unlocked.
-I mean, you can't, and I'm not going to, but it can be done."
-Allen muttered.
+"You can also set it to stay unlocked.
+I mean, you can't, and I'm not going to, but it can be done," Allen muttered.
 "We live in exciting times."

-Though she couldn't understand it back then, Alicia had known teammates who voluntarily spent their own, limited, personal free time in the tape room–watching tape, no less.
+Though she couldn't understand it back then, Alicia had known teammates who voluntarily spent their own free time in the tape room--watching tape, no less.
 Breaking down a play was something an assistant coach did.
 She played the game on the ice, setting records and putting up hat tricks on the same night as double-digit penalty box minutes, but the Professler's infectious passion turned Alicia into one of those nerds.
 Watching with Sabrina meant taking the occasional browbeating and getting her ego bruised, but Alicia could bear it now.
 Wrestlers get used to taking bumps, after all.

-Alicia tossed her threadbare, fluorescent green and teal gym bag onto the chair next to her and stepped behind the desk with a strange trepidation.
-It was her first time on this side of the desk.
+Alicia tossed her threadbare, fluorescent green and teal backup gym bag onto the chair next to her and stepped behind the desk with a strange trepidation.
 She felt like a kid in the teacher's lounge.
-A folded two-step ladder leaned against the scuffed wall by the bookshelf with the sign at the top reading "Singles, Standard."
+A folded three-step ladder leaned against the scuffed wall by the bookshelf with the sign at the top reading "Singles, Standard."
 She checked first under B for Black Violet.
 No luck.
 She tried V for Violet, Black.
 Maybe it was a legal name.
 Nope.
 Two shelves from the bottom, another section had been labeled "Singles, Stipulation."
 There she was.
 A single VHS tape in a white cardboard sleeve caught her eye.

 Black